Shopify/css/introduction/readme.md

 ## Philosophy & structure

-We strive to write modular, component driven CSS with a clear separation of concerns, structured so they are reuseable and easy to find.
+We strive to write modular, component driven CSS with a clear separation of concerns, structured so they are reusable and easy to find.
 In the end, our code should be easy to maintain by anyone – even for new people entering a project.

 These guidelines are a summary of our base principles: Our code bases should all be: